kimotpe19/SaySomething/README.md

 - Git

 - Something that can run JVM
-  - ...along with that obviously JVM
+  - ...along with that obviously JDK

 - Some sort of terminal (or another environment like BlueJ)